A Special Profile – The Difference a Job Makes: REDF Board Member Chet P. Hewitt and the Transformative Power of Work

 More about Mr. Hewitt –

-Chet P. Hewitt has more than 25 years experience working in the public and nonprofit sectors, and has served as the President and CEO of Sierra Health Foundation since September 2007.
+Chet P. Hewitt has more than 25 years experience working in the public and nonprofit sectors, and has served as the president and CEO of Sierra Health Foundation since September 2007.
 During his tenure at Sierra Health, Chet has been credited with increasing the foundation’s impact by establishing new mission-driven grant programs and creating local, state and national partnerships.

-Prior to joining the foundation, Chet spent five years as the Agency Director for the Alameda County Social Services Agency, where he was credited with transforming its child welfare system into a national model.
-He also worked as Associate Director for the Rockefeller Foundation in New York, and established and managed the West Coast office in San Francisco.
+Prior to joining the foundation, Chet spent five years as the agency director for the Alameda County Social Services Agency, where he was credited with transforming its child welfare system into a national model.
+He also worked as associate director for the Rockefeller Foundation in New York, and established and managed the West Coast office in San Francisco.
 Chet has received several national awards, including the Annie E. Casey Foundation Child and Family Leaders Fellowship and the 2009 Black Child Welfare Administrator of the Year.

 Chet is a frequent lecturer on philanthropy and public sector leadership, and advises localities around the country on issues related to the transformation of public systems.
 Chet serves on several boards, including Grantmakers in Health, Social Interest Solutions, Public Policy Institute of California’s Advisory Board, United Way of the California Capital Region, Sacramento Metro Chamber and Valley Vision.